Moduli Spaces of Pentagonal Subdivision Tilings

-Edge-to-edge tilings of sphere by congruent pentagons have five possible edge length combinations \cite[Lemma 9]{wy1}: $a^2b^2c,a^3bc,a^3b^2,a^4b,a^5$.
-In \cite{wy1}, we proved that tilings with edge length combination $a^2b^2c$ are given by pentagonal subdivision.
-In \cite{ay1,gsy}, we proved that tilings with minimal number of $12$ pentagons are given by pentagonal subdivision.
-Moreover, as reductions of edge length combination $a^2b^2c$, pentagonal subdivision also appear in tilings with other edge combinations \cite{awy,wy2}.

-Pentagonal subdivision is applied to platonic solids.
-The operation is similar to the $F$-family tilings in Ueno and Agaoka's classification of edge-to-edge of tilings of sphere by congruent triangles \cite{ua}.
-Since dual platonic solids give the same pentagonal subdivision tiling, there are three families of such tilings, corresponding to dual pairs of tetrahedron (self-dual), cube/octahedron, and dodecahedron/icosahedron.
-Each family allows two free parameters and therefore form a two dimensional moduli.
+Sommerville \cite{sommerville} started the classification of edge-to-edge tilings of the sphere by congruent triangles in 1924, and Ueno and Agaoka \cite{ua} completed the classification in 2002.
+In \cite{ay1, awy,cly1,gsy,cly2,lw,lwqx1,lwqx2,wy1,wy2}, we completely classified edge-to-edge tilings of the sphere by congruent polygons.
+The tilings are the Platonic type, the earth map type, and several quadrilateral tilings of the sporadic type.

+The tilings allow up to two free parameters.
+Quite a number of tilings allow one free parameter, and the ranges of the parameters are well understood.
+There are five tilings allowing two free parameters: The tetrahedron $P_4$, the first quadrilateral earth map tiling $E_{\square}1$, and the three pentagonal subdivisions $PP_4,PP_8,PP_{20}$ of the Platonic solids.
+The moduli space of the tiling $P_4$ is all the spherical triangles such that the sum of three angles is $2\pi$.
+The moduli space of the tiling $E_{\square}1$ is described in \cite[Figure 51]{cly2} and \cite[Figure 13]{lwqx1}.
+The moduli spaces of the pentagonal subdivisions $PP_4,PP_8,PP_{20}$ are more complicated, and are discussed in detail in this paper.

-Specifically, pentagonal subdivision divides (or rather replaces) each triangular face $F$ of regular tetrahedron, octahedron or icosahedron into three congruent pentagons with edge lengths $a,a,b,b,c$.
+The pentagonal subdivision divides (more precisely, replaces) each triangular face $F$ of the regular tetrahedron $P_4$, octahedron $P_8$ or icosahedron $P_{20}$ into three congruent pentagons with edge lengths $a,a,b,b,c$.
 See the subdivision scheme in the first of Figure \ref{div_triangle}.
 Actually we do not keep the edges of $F$ straight.
+The second of Figure \ref{div_triangle} is the perspective picture of the stereographic projection of the pentagonal subdivision of a face $F$ of the tetrahedron, while Figure \ref{pst} gives real 3D pictures of three pentagonal subdivision tilings.
+The angles of the regular triangle $F$ are $\frac{2}{n}\pi$.
+Here and throughout the paper, $n=3,4,5$ is reserved for the tetrahedron, octahedron, icosahedron.

-The second of Figure \ref{div_triangle} is the authentic picture of stereographic projection of pentagonal subdivision of a face $F$ of tetrahedron.
-Here $A,B,C$ are the center of $F$, a vertex of $F$, and the middle point of an edge of $F$.
-Moreover, Let $B'$ and $M$ be rotations of $B$ and $C$ around the center $A$ of $F$ by $\frac{2}{3}\pi$.
+In the second of Figure \ref{div_triangle}, $A,B,C$ are the center of $F$, a vertex of $F$, and the middle point of an edge of $F$.
+Moreover, let $B'$ and $M$ be the rotations of $B$ and $C$ around the center $A$ by $\frac{2}{3}\pi$.
 Then $M$ is the middle point of $BB'$.
-The angles of regular tetrahedron $F$ are $\frac{2}{n}\pi$, where $n=3,4,5$ respectively for tetrahedron, octahedron, icosahedron.
-We denote the edges by $a_1,a_2,b_1,b_2$ and break $c$ into $c_1,c_2$ of equal length.
-The angle between two $a$-edges is $\frac{2}{3}\pi$, and the angle between two $b$-edges is $\frac{2}{n}\pi$.

-Throughout this paper, $n=3,4,5$ is reserved for tetrahedron, octahedron, icosahedron.
-Moreover, $\circ$ is reserved for $A$ and $\bullet$ is reserved for $B$.